-Please note - these bodies have 28 days to make any objections that they may have to the application.
+Please note - These bodies have 28 days to make any objections that they may have to the application

-What we can do with your application
+What can the Council do with my application?

-We can either grant or refuse it, however we cannot add conditions
+We can either grant or refuse it, however we cannot add conditions.
 We may only refuse an application for a permit on one or more of the following grounds:

-- that the applicant is not a members' club or a miners' welfare institute - that the premises on which the applicant conducts its activities are used wholly or mainly by children, by young persons or by both, - that an offence, or breach of a condition of a permit, has been committed in the course of gaming activities carried on by the applicant, - that a permit held by the applicant has been cancelled during the period of ten years ending with the date of the application, or - that an objection to the application has been received from either the police or the Gambling Commission.
+- (a) that the applicant is not a members' club or a miners' welfare institute - (b) that the premises on which the applicant conducts its activities are used wholly or mainly by children, by young persons or by both, the course of gaming activities carried on by the applicant, years ending with the date of the application, or